Warm vibrations to you. It is my pleasure to know you, and have you know me.

 My name is Kimberly Martin.
 I am a graduate student finishing my Masters of Women’s and Gender Studies in May 2019.
 I obtained my Bachelors of Psychology, with minors in Religious Studies and Women’s, Gender and Sexuality Studies, from Guilford College University in 2015.

-As an earth spiritualist, I do not see myself as only part of nature.
+As an earth spiritualist, I do not see myself as only part of, or separate from nature.
 I am nature–a creatrix birthing life to life with each breath I take.
 I enjoy exploration of ancient cultural practices devoted to goddess worship and valorization of the woman/feminine.

 I routinely spend time abroad in SE Asia, both academically and for personal enrichment, to better understand deeper spiritual practices and ways of being in/engaging the world I feel have the potential to transform hearts and wars.
 More recently, I spent the summer of 2018 abroad in Sikkim, India doing field work/research on the operational status of their prison system juxtaposed against the modern day slavery industry of the United States.